pudly/schmopera-hugo/content/articles/heggies-holocaust-operas-see-canadian-premiere.md

 ---
-title: Heggie's Holocaust operas see Canadian premiere
+title: "Heggie&#039;s Holocaust operas see Canadian premiere"
 ---

 On **February 10 and 11**, the new Toronto-based Electric Bond Opera Ensemble presents the Canadian premiere of two one-act operas by Jake Heggie and Gene Scheer, [*Farewell, Auschwitz* and *Another Sunrise*](https://www.beth-tzedec.org/page/hub/category/event-another-sunrise-farewell-auschwitz-opera).